openshift/jenkins/README.md

 *  **CentOS7 based image**

-	This image is available on DockerHub.
-To download it run:
+	The images are available on DockerHub.
+An example download command is:

 	```
 	$ docker pull openshift/jenkins-2-centos7